 Young Parents Program (YPP)

-At Children’s Hospital Boston, we understand that becoming a parent is full of challenges even in the best of circumstances.
-Those challenges are even greater for teen parents.
-Our Young Parents Program (YPP) is a special clinic dedicated to working with teen mothers and fathers from low-income and at-risk environments with the highest rates of pregnancies and the greatest risk of poor birth outcomes.
+We work with teen mothers and fathers from low-income and at-risk environments that have the highest rates of pregnancies and the greatest risk of poor birth outcomes.

-- provides quality medical care (including health screening and immunizations), counseling and health education to teen parents and their children
+- provides quality medical care, counseling and health education to teen parents and their children

 - teaches positive parenting skills, attitudes and behaviors